plenigo/plenigo.github.io/pages/changelog/apiV3.md

 ## 2019-09-21 - 3.0.0 Alpha 5

-We released a new Alpha-Version of our API that has multiple changes:
+We released a new Alpha-Version of our API that has multiple changes.

 **New:**